chase-lambert/vigil/README.md

 **Why ReleaseSafe?** Part of my goal with this project was to practice TigerStyle, so I use a lot of assertions throughout the codebase.
 These remain active in `ReleaseSafe`.
 You'd lose them with `ReleaseFast`, but the codebase should be considered safe without them too.

+**Platform support:** I develop on Linux, and a friend confirmed it works on his Mac.
+Curious if it works out of the box on Windows — let me know!

 ## Usage

 ```bash